zhongzisha/Frontend_Release_Prod/README.md

 ![HERE](Fig1.jpg?raw=true)

+Overview
+Abstract with an illustration.
+Components of the HERE project
+HERE website
+GitHub training module
+Github website source code
+HERE 101 benchmark dataset

+Setting up the HERE server
+Prerequisite
+Apache server configuration
+Data transfer
+Server and database setup

+Citation

 # Setting up the HERE server

-## 1. Prerequisite
+## Prerequisite

 To deploy the HERE website on a Linux server, we need to install a web server and the necessary libraries and softwares (e.g., Apache Httpd server, MySQL database, Python environment, etc.).
 If you're unfamiliar with these concepts, please search on Google or ask ChatGPT for more information.

 ### Directory structure and set the common environmental variables

 First, we need to create some directories and set some environmental variables on the server.
+You can can the following commands one by one in your bash terminal.
+You should understand the meaning of each line, and modify it according to your server configuration.
+Those lines starting with `#` are comments, you can ignore them.
+The root permission is necessary to setup the server.

 ```bash
 ##########################################################################